 - Do you know if the dog is vaccinated and if its vaccinations are current?

-- Do you have any serious health conditions including diabetes, immune disorders, liver issues, or anything that may put you at risk for infection?
+- Do you have any severe health conditions, including diabetes, immune disorders, liver issues, or anything that may put you at risk for infection?

 Watch YouTube Video: Dog Bite Wounds - How to Treat a Dog Bite.
 This video provides tips on how to treat a dog bite and minimize the chance of getting an infection.When Should You Contact an Attorney After a Dog Bite Injury?

 In California, dog owners are strictly liable for the injuries their pets cause.
 This means that those injured by dog bites can hold owners responsible for paying for damages related to their injuries.
 Unlike most personal injury cases, injured parties do not need to prove that dog owners behaved negligently to seek compensation.
 To learn more about what you may be owed for your injuries, get in touch with a Fairfield dog bite lawyer as soon as you can.